Pronunciation of 'Helicobacter pylori'

 Word Origin

 The term 'Helicobacter pylori' is derived from Greek and Latin.
-'Helico-' comes from the Greek word 'helix,' meaning spiral, and '-bacter' is from Latin, meaning rod or bacterium.
-'Pylori' refers to the pylorus, the part of the stomach it commonly infects.
+'Helico-' comes from the Greek word 'helix,' meaning spiral, referring to the bacteria's shape, and 'pylori' is from Latin, referring to the pylorus, the part of the stomach it commonly infects.

 Pronunciation Details